 - Pencils (provided)

 Items which may not be used:

 - Backpacks, bags, cases, covers, envelopes or enclosures, eye-glass cases, folders, luggage, purses, and other containers (must be placed in a locker or on the coat rack)

-- Like many closed Reading Rooms, our temperatures fluctuate.
+- Our reading room temperature fluctuates.
 Layers of clothing such as jackets, sweaters and scarves, may be advisable for comfort.
 However, when not in use they must be returned to the locker area, not stored on chair backs or tables.